erikafreeman/thecarboncaudex/about.md

-You can find the source code for this webpage at GitHub:
+You can find the source code for this build at GitHub:
 [repo][git-rp]

 [git-rp]: https://github.com/erikafreeman/thecarboncaudex